nsnam/ns-3-dev-git/src/energy/doc/energy.rst

 The Generic Battery Model is directly based by the works of Trembley et al.
 Tremblay's model on itself is based on a popular battery model created by Shepherd.
-Tremblay's model consist in visually identify a set of points from batteries manufacters' discharge curves datasheets.
+Tremblay's model consist in visually identify a set of points from batteries manufacturers' discharge curves datasheets.

 .. _fig-dischargeCurve: